Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: Token-Based Analysis via Random Walks

-We can think of the allocation of the $\| x^{(0)} \|_{1}$ tokens in terms of the famous balls-and-bins model \cite{M96}.
+We can think of the allocation of the $\| x^{(0)} \|_{1}$ tokens in terms of the popular balls-and-bins model \cite{MU05}.
 If we run our randomized protocol for sufficiently many rounds, say $\tau_{\cont}(1,n^{-1})$ rounds, then every token (corresponding to a ball) is located at any node (corresponding to a bin) with almost the same probability.
-While in the standard balls-and-bins model, the allocation of different balls are mutually independent, \lemref{randomwalklemma} established that in our model, these allocations are negatively correlated.
-Therefore, as it is the case for the balls-and-bins model, we obtain a constant maximum load if the number of tokens is bounded by $n^{1-\epsilon}$.
+While in the standard balls-and-bins model, the allocation of different balls are mutually independent, \lemref{randomwalklemma} established that these allocations are negatively correlated in our model.
+Therefore we obtain a constant maximum load if the number of tokens is bounded by $n^{1-\epsilon}$, which is a well-known fact for the balls-and-bins model.
+We now give the proof of \corref{verysparse}.